JanDostal/tul-alg2-semestral-project/README.md

         +convertToDataFrom(TVShowInputOutput inputOutputData)$ TVShow throws DataConversionException
     }

-note for DataStore "Součást package app.logic.datastore (datová vrstva)"
+note for DataStore "Included in the package app.logic.datastore (data layer)"

-note for IDataTable "Součást package utils.interfaces" note for DataContextAccessor "Součást package app.logic.datacontext (datová vrstva)" note for MoviesTable "Součást package app.logic.datacontext (datová vrstva)" note for TVEpisodesTable "Součást package app.logic.datacontext (datová vrstva)" note for TVSeasonsTable "Součást package app.logic.datacontext (datová vrstva)" note for TVShowsTable "Součást package app.logic.datacontext (datová vrstva)"
+note for IDataTable "Included in the package utils.interfaces" note for DataContextAccessor "Included in the package app.logic.datacontext (data layer)" note for MoviesTable "Included in the package app.logic.datacontext (data layer)" note for TVEpisodesTable "Included in the package app.logic.datacontext (data layer)" note for TVSeasonsTable "Included in the package app.logic.datacontext (data layer)" note for TVShowsTable "Included in the package app.logic.datacontext (data layer)"

 MoviesTable --|> IDataTable : Implements
 TVEpisodesTable --|> IDataTable : Implements